google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 clients reduce the effectiveness of an attack where a CA and a log collude (see {{multiple-scts}}).

+## Leakage of DNS Information

+Malicious monitors can use logs to learn about the existence of domain names that might not otherwise be easy to discover.
+Some subdomain labels may reveal information about the service and software for which the subdomain is used, which in turn might facilitate targeted attacks.

 # Acknowledgements

 The authors would like to thank Erwann Abelea, Robin Alden, Andrew Ayer, Richard